-- last name of the author,

-- the year of publication,

-- the page number for the reference (direct quotes only).
+- last name of the author or as specified in the UM Library APA Formatting and Style Guide (latest edition), - the year of publication, - the page number for the reference (direct quotes only).

 For summaries or paraphrases, the last name of the author and the year of publication must be included for the in-text reference.
 For examples: